 \begin{abstract}

-The extensive research on wearable devices has led to devices of various shapes and wearing areas.
-Wearable devices are often used to record the user's biometric information, and methods to detect physical abnormalities from the acquired data have been proposed.
-Among biometric data, pulse data has been used in methods such as heart rate monitoring and emotion recognition.
-The most common type of pulse sensor is the photoplethysmogram (PPG), which irradiates a green LED on the skin and measures pulse data from changes in the light reflected through the blood vessels.
+The extensive research on wearable devices has led to devices with various shapes and mounting locations.
+Wearable devices are often used to record the user's biometric information, and methods have been proposed to detect physical abnormalities from the acquired data.
+Among various kinds of biometric data, pulse data has been used in methods such as heart rate monitoring and emotion recognition.
+The most common type of pulse sensor uses photoplethysmography (PPG), which irradiates a green LED on the skin and measures pulse data from changes in the light reflected from blood vessels.
 PPG sensors have been implemented in commercially available wearable devices such as smartwatches.
-The PPG sensor requires blood flow for data acquisition due to the characteristics of the mechanism.
-When a smartwatch is worn on an artificial body such as a prosthetic hand or a robotic arm, correct data cannot be acquired because there is no blood flow.
-In this study, we propose a method that enables the PPG sensor to measure arbitrary pulse data using a display.
-If this method is successful, it will be possible to input pulse data measured at the junction of the live body and the prosthetic hand to the display, and have the smartwatch attached to the prosthetic hand read the same pulse data.
-In this paper, we focus on the heart rate and report the results of an experiment in which a target heart rate was input and the display was controlled to determine whether the target heart rate could be obtained by a smartwatch.
-We implemented a display drawing program and conducted the evaluation using five kinds of smartwatches and four kinds of displays.
-Results showed that the error between the target heart rate and the heart rate acquired by the smartwatch was within $3$ beats per minute in many cases when the target heart rate was set to 60--100.
-When the target heart rate was set to 40--55 and 105--200, the heart rate could be input to the smartwatch with a small error under some conditions.
-When the generated PPG data was imported into a heart rate variability (HRV) analysis software, it was recognized as a pulse wave in the same way as real PPG data obtained from a body.
-We compared the heart rate, SDNN, RR interval, and LF/HF ratio calculated from the real PPG data obtained from the body and the generated PPG data, and confirmed that the proposed method can generate stable PPG data.
-On the other hand, when the waveforms were compared, the generated PPG wave shape differed greatly from the real PPG wave shape, indicating that the software could calculate the heart rate, SDNN, RR interval, and LF/HF ratio regardless of the waveforms.
-From this, it is clear that calculating the heart rate, SDNN, RR interval, and LF/HF ratio without verifying the waveform is vulnerable to being attacked by fake PPG data.
+However, a PPG sensor requires blood flow for data acquisition, and when a smartwatch is worn on an artificial body part such as a prosthetic hand or a robotic arm, data cannot be acquired because there is no blood flow.
+In this study, we propose a method that enables a PPG sensor to measure arbitrary pulse data by using a display.
+If this method is successful, it will enable pulse data measured at the junction of a living limb and an artificial limb to be input to the display; then, a smartwatch attached to the artificial limb will read the same pulse data.
+In this paper, we focus on the heart rate and report the results of an experiment in which a target heart rate was input and the display was controlled accordingly to determine whether the target heart rate could be obtained by a smartwatch.
+We implemented a display drawing program and conducted the evaluation with five kinds of smartwatches and four kinds of displays.
+The results showed that the error between the target heart rate and the heart rate acquired by the smartwatch was within $3$ beats per minute in many cases when the target heart rate was set to 60--100.
+When the target rate was set to 40--55 and 105--200, the heart rate could also be input to the smartwatch with a small error under certain conditions.
+Moreover, when generated PPG data was imported into heart rate variability (HRV) analysis software, it was recognized as a pulse wave in the same way as real PPG data obtained from a person.
+We compared the heart rate, SDNN, RR interval, and LF/HF ratio calculated from the real and generated PPG data, and we confirmed that the proposed method could generate stable PPG data.
+On the other hand, when the waveforms were compared, the generated PPG waveform differed greatly from the real PPG waveform, which indicated that the software could calculate the heart rate, SDNN, RR interval, and LF/HF ratio regardless of the waveform.
+This result suggests that calculation of these parameters without verifying the waveform would be vulnerable to an attack with fake PPG data.

 \end{abstract}